mvolkmann/blog/src/smalltalk.md

 The difference between them is that `new` can be overridden to do something different, whereas `basicNew` cannot be overridden.

+The methods `basicNew` and `new` are defined in the `Behavior` class.
+TODO: See question about this on the mailing list on 7/12/24 at 8:30 AM.

 ## Variables

 Smalltalk supports five kinds of variables: